-For information about the Erasmus+ grant please see our dedicated page about Erasmus+ and Grants.
+For information about the Erasmus+ grant please see our dedicated page about Erasmus+ and Grants and the Erasmus+ section on Blackboard.
 Erasmus+ grants are part of the Erasmus+ Programme; once you successfully apply for them you will need to comply with all Erasmus+ regulations and documents needed.

 If you are going on an exchange that is not funded through Erasmus+, then you can apply for a £500 scholarship from the British Universities and Transatlantic Exchange Association (BUTEX).
 Find out how to apply on the BUTEX website.